electric-sql/electric/docs/reference/telemetry.md

 Telemetry is only collected from the [Electric sync service](../api/service.md).

-No telemetry data is collected from the Typescript client library, your local-first applications or your Postgres database.
+No telemetry data is collected from the TypeScript client library, your local-first applications or your Postgres database.
 Telemetry is only collected server side in aggregated anonymised form from the Elixir sync service.

 ## When and how is telemetry data collected?